decretist/Dissertation/Chapter3/chapter3.markdown

-Winroth rejects claims that the Sg manuscript of the *Decretum* is descended from a version earlier than the first recension, and argues that it is instead an abbreviation of the first recension with some interpolations from the second.
+Winroth rejects claims that the Sg manuscript of the *Decretum* is descended from a version earlier than the first recension, and argues that it is instead an abbreviation of the first recension with some interpolations from the second.[38]
 Winroth therefore does not see the existence of Sg as a reason to assume either a long teaching career for Gratian or a long period of incremental development for the text of the *Decretum*.